Dollar steadies after week of falls

-The greenback is on track for a nearly 1% weekly fall against a basket of major currencies, although it edged up a quarter of a percent on the day.
+The dollar is on track for a nearly 1% weekly fall against a basket of major currencies, although it edged up a fifth of a percent on the day.

-The euro and yen are poised for their largest weekly percentage gains of the year, around 1% up each.
+The euro and yen are poised for their largest weekly percentage gains of the year versus the dollar, up around 1.2% and 0.9% respectively.

 “In short, the energy has gone out of the dollar’s first-quarter rebound, just as it has gone out of the bond sell-off,” said Kit Juckes, head of FX strategy at Societe Generale.

-The pause in the dollar’s rally follows a solid rebound over the first quarter after the greenback’s softest year since 2017.
+The pause in the dollar’s rally follows a solid rebound over the first quarter after the currency’s softest year since 2017.

 However, after a run of strong U.S. data, Thursday figures showed U.S. unemployment claims unexpectedly rose.